 Nelson Mullins: Supporting Climate Resilience and Reproductive Rights

 Nelson Mullins has been deeply involved in L4GG’s climate, racial justice, and reproductive rights initiatives.
-Through their work with L4GG’s Decarbonization and Climate Resilience Funding Clinic, they have helped disadvantaged communities secure federal funding for sustainability projects.
+Through their work with L4GG’s Decarbonization and Climate Resilience Funding Clinic (renamed to the Green and Equitable Communities Clinic as of Nov 2024), they have helped disadvantaged communities secure federal funding for sustainability projects.
 Moreover, they conducted research and a comprehensive legislative review with L4GG on issues including healthcare access, police in schools, agricultural child labor, voting rights, and public school policy, helping activists and policymakers influence positive change.
 The firm has also supported reproductive rights through L4GG’s Reproductive Health Legal Assistance Project (RHLAP), providing doctors with up-to-date legal guidance in navigating restrictive healthcare laws.

 “Nelson Mullins has been an indispensable partner, lending their legal expertise across numerous critical projects,” said Worsek.